 Compare several insurance companies.
 Once you know how much coverage you need, get quotes from multiple insurers and compare each company based on its rates and discounts.
 Using a reliable quote-comparison site can help streamline this process.

 Choose a higher deductible.
-Deductibles and premiums move in opposite directions, so if you opt for a higher deductible, your premium will decline (and vice versa).
-Just make sure you have enough in savings to cover that deductible should you need to.
+If you opt for a higher deductible, your premium will decline (and vice versa).
+Just make sure you have enough in savings to cover that deductible if you need to file a claim.

 Make your home safer.
 Installing security devices or weather-resistant features can put your home at lower risk for theft and damage.
 This could also qualify you for lower premiums.

-Boost your credit score.
-Many states allow insurers to consider your credit history when pricing their policies, and they reward people with better credit scores with lower premiums.
+Boost your credit.
+Many states allow insurers to consider your credit history when pricing their policies, and they give lower rates to people with better credit.

-If your mobile home is damaged in a covered event, you‘ll want to file a claim as soon as possible.
+If a covered event damages your mobile home, you‘ll want to file a claim as soon as possible.
 The faster you file, the quicker you’ll get the funds needed to repair your property.

 To file a claim, you’ll need to: